 564600 Capitalized Computers - Laptops, Desktops, iPads and tablets (including warranties).
-Any accessories such as cases, adapters, and chargers purchased with the iPad or tablets should be coded to 559000.
+Any accessories such as cases, and headphones purchased with the iPad or tablets should be coded to 559000.

 564700 Non-Capital Handheld Electronics - All other handheld devices such as iPods, Kindles, Nooks, cameras and camcorders.